 - Dark and Troubled Past: Artemis was emotionally abused by her villainous father, which got worse after her mother was arrested for her villain activities.
 Her sister and only sibling left because of the abuse.
 She then spent the next years being raised by her very un-dadlike father.
 It resulted in her having an inferiority-superiority complex, a lot of trust issues, and intense feelings of shame of her family's history.

 - Dark-Skinned Blond: Because she's biracial, she has tanned skin and blonde hair.

 - Deadpan Snarker: Mostly toward Wally.
 Gets one with Red Arrow in "Insecurity".

 - Defrosting Ice Queen: Towards Wally mainly, but has also warmed up to Robin and Zatanna.

-- Evil Costume Switch: After joining Aqualad's Reverse Mole operation inside The Light as the villain Tigress.
+- Evil Costume Switch: After joining Aqualad's mole operation inside The Light as the villain Tigress.

 - Faking the Dead: In order to infiltrate the Light.